philippebourcier/TheBigLEDowSPI/README.md

 ******

-If you want to get an idea of what can be done with this code, you can <a href="http://www.whilezero.fr/" target="_blank">check our corporate website</a>.
+If you want to get an idea of what can be done with this code, you can [check our corporate website](http://www.whilezero.fr/){:target="_blank"}.